Corporations need to pay attention to new protest movements.

 This shift is changing both politics and the definition of engagement for corporations.
 And that means engagement both internally and externally.
 Our view is that understanding this cultural shift has just as much to do with advancing corporate culture as it does with protecting corporate reputation.

 Look no further than the Extinction Rebellion, the international environmental activist movement, to grasp this convergence.
-You might see it as just the latest generational iteration of protest democracy; Occupy Wall Street Redux.
-But think again.
+You might see it as just the latest generational iteration of protest democracy—Occupy Wall Street Redux.
+But think again about social movements.

 Some 1.6 million young people participated in their global #SchoolStrike day.
-Before that it was the UK advertising industry that was under fire and before that the House of Commons, London Fashion Week, and encamping at Marble Arch.
+Before that, it was the U.K. advertising industry that was under fire, and before that the House of Commons, London Fashion Week, and encamping at Marble Arch.
 The protestors also deftly, in PR terms, teamed up with Greta Thunberg, a 16-year-old Swedish climate activist.
-The flashpoint between this movement and its opponents was about credibility.
+The flashpoint between this activism movement and its opponents was about credibility.
 Extinction Rebellion is calling out obfuscators and deniers when it comes to climate change realities.
-Thunberg, for instance, challenged the UK government for misrepresenting the reduction of the country’s greenhouse gas emissions.
+Thunberg, for instance, challenged the U.K. government for misrepresenting the reduction of the country’s greenhouse gas emissions.

 It isn’t the first such climate change denial from a government, corporation, or high-profile public figure.
 What’s clear is that the new generation wants meaningful change.
-The question is what this new call for change – and the issues that are being raised by this activism – means not just for the communications strategies of organizations but their public “life”?
+The question is what this new call for change—and the issues that are being raised by these activism movements—means not just for the communications strategies of organizations but their public “life”?

 What Touches Stakeholders